This is our guide to renting pocket WiFi in Taiwan so that you can stay connected online during your travels.

 What are the advantages of pocket WiFi?

-It goes without saying that we always avoid using international roaming on our phones because the charges are absolutely ridiculous!
+We always avoid using international roaming on our phones because the charges are ridiculous!

-Luckily, after using portable WiFi when travelling in Japan, we've become converts, and here's a summary of why:
+Luckily, after using portable WiFi when traveling in Japan, we've become converts, and here's a summary of why:

-• You can connect more than one device at a time.
-This is perfect if you are travelling with someone else, as it's cheaper than buying a SIM card for every person in your group.
-It's also helpful for anyone who might need to do some work while travelling (hello digital nomads!) as you can connect your phone along with a tablet or laptop at the same time.
+- You can connect more than one device at a time.
+This is perfect if you are traveling with someone else, as it's cheaper than buying a SIM card for every person in your group.
+It's also helpful for anyone who might need to do some work while traveling (hello digital nomads!) as you can connect your phone along with a tablet or laptop at the same time.

 Where can I get a pocket WiFi in Taiwan?

 There are a few different ways to get your pocket WiFi in Taiwan, and they're all relatively easy – hooray!
-If you're arriving in Taiwan via Taoyuan International Airport (TPE), Taipei Songshan Airport or Kaohsiung International Airport then you can organise to rent a pocket WiFi device directly from the Unite Traveller desk.
-This can be a risky option if you're travelling during the peak of the tourist season because they may run out of devices.
+If you're arriving in Taiwan via Taoyuan International Airport (TPE), Taipei Songshan Airport, or Kaohsiung International Airport then you can organize to rent a pocket WiFi device directly from the Unite Traveller desk.
+This can be a risky option if you're traveling during the peak of the tourist season because they may run out of devices.

 Depending on which company you choose to rent from, you will be able to either return your device at the airport or use a pre-paid envelope to drop it in the post as you're leaving.